tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 Mondrian completed his book, *The New Art - The New Life: A Culture of Pure Relationships*, in 1931, but by then had been working on it since at least 1921.

-This book is short but profound and abstract - so much so that [The Collected Works of Piet Mondrian,](https://www.amazon.co.uk/New-Art-Life-Collected-Twentieth-Century/dp/0306805081), published in 1987, bears the title as its sub-title.
+This book is short but abstract, prophetic, and very profound - so much so that [The Collected Works of Piet Mondrian,](https://www.amazon.co.uk/New-Art-Life-Collected-Twentieth-Century/dp/0306805081), published in 1987, bears the title as its sub-title.